Overview of moomoo

-Good software: An advanced desktop platform brings trading to a high level.
+Good software: An advanced desktop platform takes trading to a higher level.

-Social networking: Not easy to find at other brokers.
+Social networking: That’s still not common at many other brokers.

-Lack of tradable instruments: Several asset classes are missing.
+Lack of tradable instruments: Several asset classes are still missing.

 Limited account selection: No retirement accounts here.